Guides/ILR Salary Requirement

 What are transitional salary arrangements for ILR?

-If your Skilled Worker visa was granted before 4 April 2024, transitional salary arrangements may apply to your ILR application.
+If your Skilled Worker visa was granted before 4 April 2024, transitional salary arrangements may apply to your indefinite leave to remain application.
 Under these arrangements, you may be assessed against the lower salary thresholds that were in place when your visa was granted (typically £25,600 or the going rate for your SOC code, whichever was higher), rather than the current £38,700 threshold.
 These transitional protections apply until your current visa permission expires.

 This guide is for informational purposes only.
 It does not constitute legal advice.
 Always check the latest rules on GOV.UK or consult an immigration adviser.